Square Online Store Review

 - Free Option: It’s pretty awesome that you can build an entire online store for no more than the cost of processing payments.
 This isn’t a very common offering, and it’s cool that it’s an option with Square.

 - Easy To Set Up: Square Online Store’s design tools make it easy to get your store online quickly.
 Syncing your store with your Square POS makes importing products quick as well.

-- Versatile: You are able to sell a variety of types of products on your online store.
+- Versatile: You can sell a variety of types of products through your online store.
 You can sell physical and digital products and even carry-out orders and event tickets.

 Square Online Store offers all the security features you can expect from an eCommerce solution.
-Square is level 1 PCI compliant, and they use SSL/TLS encryption.
-Square Online Store also tests their security with regular vulnerabilities testing and a public bug bounty.
-They also regularly release updates and patches to strengthen security.
+Square is level 1 PCI compliant, and it uses SSL/TLS encryption.
+Square Online Store also tests its security with regular vulnerabilities testing and a public bug bounty.
+Square also regularly releases updates and patches to strengthen security.

 So is Square Online Store the right choice for you?
 To put it simply: it depends.

 Overall, I think Square Online Store is an excellent solution for Square merchants.
 The store integrates seamlessly with Square’s other products, and if you only need 500MB of storage, you can get the software (and hosting and support) completely free of charge!

 That said, for merchants who are looking for a stand-alone eCommerce solution, there are many better options.
 Square Online Store is somewhat limited in its features, and even Square Online Store’s paid plans don’t include enough functionality to justify the cost.
 For comparison, both Shopify and 3dcart offer plans at $29/month that have much more to offer than Square Online Store’s similarly priced plan.
 So if you are hoping to build your online platform into your primary sales channel, we recommend looking elsewhere.
 Take a look at our top recommendations for eCommerce software to get started.